Why the digital candidate journey is non-negotiable in 2026

 Benchmarks: what does a strong digital candidate journey look like?

-An optimised journey achieves these thresholds across a recruitment cycle:
+An optimized journey achieves these thresholds across a recruitment cycle:

 |---|---|---|